 Before you open an eBay Store, you’ll need:

-- an eBay seller account with an automatic payment method on file (learn more about creating a seller account - opens in new window or tab)
+- an eBay seller account with a linked checking account for payouts (learn more about creating a seller account - opens in new window or tab)

 - an idea of what eBay Store features you need (visit the Seller Center - opens in new window or tab to compare eBay Store packages)

 - to check any selling limits on your account.
 Selling limits aren’t affected by opening an eBay Store

 Visit the Seller Center to learn more about the benefits of setting up an eBay Store - opens in new window or tab.

 First, decide what subscription level you want: Starter, Basic, Premium, Anchor, or Enterprise.
 When you’ve chosen your package, here’s how to open your store:

 - Go to Choose a Store Subscription.

 - Find the eBay Store type you’d like to subscribe to and choose Select and review.